-Rachel Bush, Wife Of NFL Star Jordan Poyer, Spills Out Of Micro-Orange Thonged Bikini
+Rachel Bush, Wife Of NFL Star Jordan Poyer, Spills Out Of Micro Orange Thong Bikini

 As fans of the black-haired beauty know, Bush loves to dazzle her social media followers by posting a slew of bikini photos on her page.
 The bombshell has amassed an impressive Instagram following of 1.1 million-plus followers and that number seems to be growing by the day.
 But it’s the beauty’s latest photo that is causing quite a stir amongst her followers.

 In the NSFW post, the 21-year-old shares a series of photos while rocking the tiniest orange bikini.
-The first photo in the shot shows the model sitting in a lounge chair and giving fans a great glimpse of her backside while clad in the thonged bikini.
+The first photo in the shot shows the model sitting in a lounge chair and giving fans a great glimpse of her backside while clad in the thong bikini.
 She wears her long, dark locks down and to the side as she sits by the pool.
 The next photo in the series gives fans an even better view of her amazing figure.

-In the image, Rachel lies on the towel-lined lounge chair and shows off her frontside in the same tiny, orange bikini.
+In the image, Rachel lies on the towel-lined lounge chair and shows off her front side in the same tiny, orange bikini.
 She shows off plenty of cleavage for fans spilling out of the skimpy top.
 Bush appears to be wearing minimal makeup and wears her long, dark locks down and at her side.
 The mother of one accessorizes the look with a pair of silver bracelets and a matching silver necklace.

-The next photo in the deck is a selfie and for the last image — Bush holds up an icy drink while she lies on the same pool lounger.
+The next photo in the deck is a selfie, and for the last image, Bush holds up an icy drink while she lies on the same pool lounger.
 Since the post went live on her account, it’s already earned the bombshell a ton of attention with over 83,000 likes in addition to 950-plus comments in just a short time of going live.
 Many fans commented on the image to let Rachel know how amazing she looks while countless others couldn’t help but comment on the skimpy bikini.

 “You are so hot,” one follower commented.